openid/eKYC-IDA/openid-ida-verified-claims.md

   * `assurance_details`: Optional.
 JSON array denoting the details about how the evidence complies with the `policy`.
 When present this array shall have at least one member.
 Each member can have the following sub-elements:
      * `assurance_type`: Optional.
 String denoting which part of the `assurance_process` the evidence fulfils.
     * `assurance_classification`: Optional.
 String reflecting how the `evidence` has been classified or measured as required by the `trust_framework`.
     * `evidence_ref`: Optional.
 JSON array of the evidence being referred to.
-When present this array MUST have at least one member.
+When present this array shall have at least one member.
       * `check_id`: Required.
 Identifier referring to the `check_id` key used in the `check_details` element of members of the `evidence` array.
 The claims provider shall ensure that `check_id` is present in the `check_details` when `evidence_ref` element is used.
       * `evidence_metadata`: Optional.
 Object indicating any meta data about the `evidence` that is required by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
 It has the following sub-elements:
         * `evidence_classification`: Optional.
 String indicating how the process demonstrated by the `check_details` for the `evidence` is classified by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.